scripting/wordlandSupport/worknotes/client.md

+#### 10/31/24; 10:38:06 AM by DW

+Rebuilt bookmarks from database, new command in the Tools menu.
+In case you mess it up, you can start fresh.

+* Or if there's a bug that causes you to lose your bookmarks.
+This happened to me the other day.
+I have no idea if there is some kind of bug or what.

+Spell out Bookmarks in the name of the Bookmarks menu.
+Later if we need the space we can abbreviate the name.
+It's a very important feature and there's lots of room in the menubar.

+Made more room for icons.
+The other side of the line is where you enter the title, but it scrolls as needed when typing.
+Very long titles might be a bit awkard, but I want those icons to feel comfortable, not cramped. divRightCell width changes from 170 to 200.

+Moved RSS icon into the local menu to free up space.

+Tuned up the bottom message line.
+Previously every segment of the message had the same space.
+So "24 words" gets as much space as "Cats: User Interface".
+Now each item gets as much space as it needs, and what's constant is the spacing between them.
+This means we can probably add one or two more elements?
+But it's more rational.

 #### 10/30/24; 1:04:04 PM by DW

 Instead of counting characters, we now count words.
 Much more of a writer's thing.